RIVEN is an absolutely gorgeous game, with a staggering attention to detail, but it has been for quite some time, in dire need of a UI overhaul.

 I personally get the sense, having discussed my Myst obsession with others, that many of them couldn't get through Myst itself, much less Riven, which was the wider problem with this series.
 Myst was hard enough that many more casual gamers roped in by the then-amazing artistry of it never finished the thing, and Riven was harder than Myst was.
 Which meant no Myst title of any kind after Riven actually ever managed to sell even two million copies.

-Riven, then, was the last time Cyan had a big hit doing their thing.
+Riven, then, was the last time Cyan had any sort of chart topping big hit doing their thing.
 They've never again managed to recapture that cutting-edge lightning in a bottle.
 Myst and Riven were both impressive acheivements that pushed the art of gaming forward into a range of realism that had previously not been reached.
 Cyan was never able to pull that sense of technological novelty off that again, and no matter how much effort went into their art direction, storytelling, puzzles, or sound design, the world had largely moved on and lost interest.

 Consensus of all reviewers: 83/100